Red Purge: Economic reform and labor movement

-Cold war and the Reverse Course
+Cold War and the Reverse Course

 After World War II, relations between the Soviet Union and the United States became increasingly strained in a series of conflicts and eventually led to the Cold War.
-In March 1947, shortly after the foreign ministers from the United States, Soviet Union, the United Kingdom, and France met in Moscow, President Truman issued the Truman doctrine, which called for "containing" the global expansion of communism.
-Especially after the victory of the communists in the Chinese Civil War, the United States feared that a communist revolution might developed in Japan and sought to keep Japan stable and under control.
+In March 1947, shortly after the foreign ministers from the United States, Soviet Union, the United Kingdom, and France met in Moscow, President Truman issued the Truman Doctrine, which called for containing the global expansion of communism.
+Especially after the victory of the communists in the Chinese Civil War, the United States feared that a communist revolution might develop in Japan and sought to keep Japan stable and under control.
 In addition, the JCP and its leaders had been under the influence of the Comintern and the Chinese Communist Party (CCP) since the 1920s, and continued to attack the Emperor system and the government during the JCP's rapid growth in membership.

 In the late 1940s, U.S. policies toward occupied Japan underwent a gradual transformation, shifting from focusing on demilitarization and democratization toward economic reconstruction and rearmament.
-In later years, this policy shift would come to be known as the "Reverse Course."
+In later years, this policy shift would come to be known as the "Reverse Course".